GSA-TTS/identity-handbook/_articles/appdev-lambda-jobs.md

           with a 60 second expiration
 7. On next `<meta>` refresh, the IDP will check Redis for the result for that particular job, and then continue with the rest of the flow
+    - If after 60 seconds the IDP has not seen a response for the job, the IDP will decide the job has timed out, and show an error screen to the user, giving them an option to retry.

 [git-ref]: https://github.com/18F/identity-idp/blob/master/app/services/lambda_jobs/git_ref.rb